huggingface/evaluation-guidebook/contents/Model as a judge/Basics.md

 ## Pros and cons of using judge-LLMs
 Judge LLMs have been used for the following points:
-- Objectivity when compared to humans: They automate empirical judgments in an objective and reproducible manner
+- **Objectivity** when compared to humans: They automate empirical judgments in an objective and reproducible manner
-- Scale and reproduciblity: They are more scalable than human annotators, which allows to reproduce scoring on large amounts of data.
+- **Scale and reproduciblity**: They are more scalable than human annotators, which allows to reproduce scoring on large amounts of data.
-- Cost: They are cheap to instantiate, as they don't require to train a new model, and can just rely on good prompting and an existing high quality LLM.
+- **Cost**: They are cheap to instantiate, as they don't require to train a new model, and can just rely on good prompting and an existing high quality LLM.
 They are also cheaper than paying actual human annotators.
-- Alignment with human judgments: They are somehow correlated with human judgments.
+- **Alignment with human judgments**: They are somehow correlated with human judgments.

 There are also downside to all of these:
-- LLM as judges seem objective, but they have many hidden biases that can be harder to detect than the ones in humans, since we're not as actively looking for them (see [Model as a judge/Tips and tricks]).
+- LLM as judges seem objective, but they have many **hidden biases** that can be harder to detect than the ones in humans, since we're not as actively looking for them (see [Model as a judge/Tips and tricks]).
 Besides, there are ways to reduce human bias by designing survey questions in specific and statistically robust ways (which has been studied in sociology for about a century), where LLM-prompting is not as robust yet.
 Using LLMs to evaluate LLMs has been compared to creating an echo-chamber effect, by reinforcing biases subtly.
 - They are indeed scalable, but contribute to creating massive amsounts of data which themselves need to be examined to ensure their quality (for example, you can improve the quality of LLM-judges by asking them to generate a thinking trace, or reasoning around their data, which makes even more new artificial data to analyse)
 - They are indeed cheap to instantiate, but paying actual expert human annotators is likely to give you qualitatively better results for your specific use cases.